Ask Better Questions to Find Innovative Candidates

-We’ve talked about culture driven recruiting, and how it gets something of a bad rap by a lot of HR managers on this blog before.
+We’ve talked about culture-driven recruiting, and how it gets something of a bad rap by a lot of HR managers on this blog before.
 Handled poorly, this style of recruiting can be prone to bias.

 ‘Have you done this task before?’

-Instead, You should Ask: ‘How would you approach this task?
+Instead, you should ask: ‘How would you approach this task?

-What Managers Usually Ask: Tell me about an idea you had and how you made it happen.
+‘Tell me about an idea you had and how you made it happen.’

-Instead, You should Ask: Tell me about a time you worked as part of a team to make an idea happen.
+Instead, you should ask: Tell me about a time you worked as part of a team to make an idea happen.
 What happened?

 Why?: Despite the popular perception that innovation comes from individuals with great ideas that spring forth fully formed, people with actual industry experience can usually tell you that this is far from the truth.
 Great ideas come from coherent teams that know how to work together to come up with ideas and to make them happen practically.

-Innovative candidates know this fact, know how teams work, and specifically understand how they fall into a team dynamic.
+Innovative candidates know this fact, know-how teams work and specifically understand how they fall into a team dynamic.

-You should follow up with additional questions, to try and get into specifics.
+You should follow up with additional questions to try and get into specifics.
 Ask them about difficulties they faced, and how they solved them.
 Note the pronouns they use, candidates are often coached to use ‘I’ so as to gain proper credit, but ‘we’ may indicate an actual understanding of the reality of the situation.

-What Managers Usually Ask: What are your hobbies outside of work?
-What are you passionate about?
+‘What are your hobbies outside of work?
+What are you passionate about?’

-Instead, You should ask: What drew you to apply to this company?
+Instead, you should ask: What drew you to apply to this company?
 Or: What makes a project meaningful to you?

 Why?: The best ideas come from authenticity.
 You can’t force innovation in an area you’re not passionate about, and a team will never truly gel together if everyone in it is there to check a box.